Open defecation: Terminology

-The term "open defecation" became widely used in the water, sanitation, and hygiene (WASH) sector from about 2008 onwards.
+The term open defecation became widely used in the water, sanitation, and hygiene (WASH) sector from about 2008 onwards.
 This was due to the publications by the Joint Monitoring Programme for Water Supply and Sanitation (JMP) and the UN International Year of Sanitation.
 The JMP is a joint program by WHO and UNICEF that was earlier tasked to monitor the water and sanitation targets of the Millennium development goals (MDGs); it is now tasked to monitor Sustainable Development Goal Number 6.

 For monitoring of the MDG Number 7, two categories were created: 1) improved sanitation and (2) unimproved sanitation.
 Open defecation falls into the category of unimproved sanitation.
 This means that people who practice open defecation do not have access to improved sanitation.

 In 2013, World Toilet Day was celebrated as an official UN day for the first time.
-The term "open defecation" was used in high-level speeches, that helped to draw global attention to this issue (for example, in the "call to action" on sanitation issued by the Deputy Secretary-General of the United Nations in March 2013).
+The term "open defecation" was used in high-level speeches, which helped to draw global attention to this issue (for example, in the "call to action" on sanitation issued by the Deputy Secretary-General of the United Nations in March 2013).

 Open defecation free

-"Open defecation free" (ODF) is a phrase first used in community-led total sanitation (CLTS) programs.
+Open defecation free (ODF) is a phrase first used in community-led total sanitation (CLTS) programs.
 ODF has now entered use in other contexts.
 The original meaning of ODF stated that all community members are using sanitation facilities (such as toilets) instead of going to the open for defecation.
 This definition was improved and more criteria were added in some countries that have adopted the CLTS approach in their programs to stop the practice of open defecation.

 The Indian Ministry of Drinking Water and Sanitation in mid-2015 defined ODF as "the termination of fecal–oral transmission, defined by: